5T33Z0/OC-Little-Translated/01_Adding_missing_Devices_and_enabling_Features/Embedded_Controller_(SSDT-EC)/README.md

 - Skylake and newer CPUs require `SSDT-EC-USBX`.

 ## Adding a fake EC
 There are 2 methods for adding a fake EC: either by manually by adding the required `SSDT-EC `or `SSDT-EC-USBX` (depending on the used Intel CPU Family).
 Use either one method or the other, not both!
+Try NOT to rename `EC0`, `H_EC`, etc. to `EC`.
+These devices are incompatible with macOS and may break at any time. `AppleACPIEC` kext must NOT load on desktops.

 ### Method 1: Manual patching method (recommended)
 - In the `DSDT`, search for `PNP0C09`